geoffrey-young/pika-filament-buffer/README.md

   - `@TheTechRunner V2.1453 V0.1556`
   - `@ningj V2.2726`
   - `@ZChem V2.5299`
+  - `@SilentMuse V2.3841`
+  - `@Imburr VT.959`

 - probably others - if you feel left out let me know :)

 ## contributing

-pull requests against the development branch, which is typically the `vN` branch that isn't `main`, more than welcome.  feel free to dm me over in discourse to discuss something first.
+pull requests against the development branch (typically the `vN` branch that isn't `main`) more than welcome.  feel free to dm me over in discord to discuss something first.

-be sure to read the [LICENSE](./LICENSE) and mentally agree with it.  please don't make me add license acknowledgement sign-off overhead to the project - we're all just after a kinder buffer experience so we can get on with printing, so let's just focus on that, ok?
+be sure to read the [LICENSE](./LICENSE) and mentally agree with it.  please don't make me add license acknowledgement and sign-off overhead to the project - we're all just after a kinder buffer experience so we can get on with printing, so let's just focus on that, ok?

 ## other options